NakuraMino/AnimeGeneration/README.md

 ## Results
 For our results, we present three separate types of images from three differently trained networks.
 First, we have anime image generation from neural style transfer.
-Second, we have outputs from training a GAN to produce anime-style images.
+Second, we have outputs from training our final GAN implementation.
 Lastly, we present an autoencoder that stylizes our input photos and produces anime-like photos.

 ### Neural Style Transfer